sfarr-epcc/gromacs_bpg/docs/workflow/workflow.rst

 Once you have prepared your ``.mdp`` file, you are ready to combine it with the topology you've prepared to create a run input ``.tpr`` file.
 For this, we will use the GROMACS pre-processing tool ``grompp``.
-This is very similar to the step described in the `Creating a charge-neutral system`_ section, but with more care regarding the warnings that are output.
+This is very similar to the step described in the `Adding ions and creating a charge-neutral system`_ section, but with more care regarding the warnings that are output.
 Like before, this is done by running:

 .. code-block:: bash